BGT-PAPER-2Raw .mdPDFLaTeX

 Notably, the actors most capable of filtering (regulated exchanges) are also the actors most severely punished for failure, creating robust enforcement at the fiat conversion bottleneck.
 For autonomous agents, filtering converges to near-perfection not from moral obligation but from the trivial cost of on-chain provenance analysis relative to any nonzero expected punishment.

-The policy implication: protocol-level censorship (violating P2 and P3) is unnecessary for enforcement, because the application layer produces its own enforcement equilibrium through rational acceptance decisions.
-Bitcoin's neutrality at the settlement layer is compatible with — indeed, strengthened by — discretionary filtering at the acceptance layer.
+The policy implication: protocol-level censorship, which would violate P2 and P3, is unnecessary for enforcement, because the application layer produces its own enforcement equilibrium through rational acceptance decisions.
+Bitcoin's settlement-layer neutrality is compatible with discretionary filtering at the acceptance layer, and indeed is strengthened by it.

 The elimination is as strong as the property framework.
-If P1-P7 are incomplete — if there exists an eighth necessary property that Bitcoin violates — the elimination fails.
+If P1-P7 are incomplete, meaning there exists an eighth necessary property that Bitcoin violates, the elimination fails.
 The sufficiency argument (Proposition 2) addresses this, but sufficiency proofs are inherently harder than necessity proofs because they require exhaustive enumeration of alternatives.

 On minimality and completeness.
 We claim that P1-P7 are individually necessary and jointly sufficient.
-We do not claim they are minimal — that is, that no proper subset of P1-P7 suffices.
-Formal minimality would require showing that for each property P_k, there exists an asset satisfying all P_j (j ≠ k) that fails as neutral settlement.
-The counterexamples are suggestive (Ethereum for P1, Solana for P2, CBDCs for P3, gold for P4, commodity bonds for P5, Swiss banking for P6, Litecoin for P7) but a rigorous minimality proof — in the tradition of axiomatic characterizations in social choice (Arrow, 1951) and mechanism design (Gibbard, 1973) — would require 7-10 additional pages and is not attempted here.
-The relevant question for the elimination is necessity + sufficiency: can an asset fail any single property and still serve as neutral settlement?
+We do not claim they are minimal, meaning that no proper subset of P1-P7 suffices.
+Formal minimality would require showing that for each property P_k, there exists an asset satisfying all P_j for j ≠ k that fails as neutral settlement.
+The counterexamples are suggestive (Ethereum for P1, Solana for P2, CBDCs for P3, gold for P4, commodity bonds for P5, Swiss banking for P6, Litecoin for P7), but a rigorous minimality proof in the tradition of axiomatic characterizations in social choice (Arrow, 1951) and mechanism design (Gibbard, 1973) would require 7-10 additional pages and is not attempted here.
+The relevant question for the elimination is necessity plus sufficiency: can an asset fail any single property and still serve as neutral settlement?
 The answer is no, and that is what the framework proves.

 Seventeen years of data is brief for a monetary claim.
 Gold has millennia.
-The response — that the relevant properties are structural, not historical — is logically sound but empirically untested at the timescales that matter.
+The response, that the relevant properties are structural and not historical, is logically sound but empirically untested at the timescales that matter.
 Carlsten et al.'s (2016) analysis of the fee-only security budget is particularly relevant: the transition from block subsidies to fee-only security is the largest untested structural assumption, and it will not be resolved by theory alone.

 6. Conclusion